 We can assist you to determine which of these and other super changes may be of benefit to you.

-- Expansion of the Home Guarantee Scheme (available to first home buyers and single parents entering or re-entering the housing market).
+Available to first home buyers and single parents entering or re-entering the housing market.
 Under this and the newly introduces Regional Home Guarantee scheme, the Government provides support to enable homes to be purchased with deposits as low as 5% and, in some cases, as low as 2%.

 As mentioned above, this summer reflects only a selection of the measures announced.
 Many of the measures may be dependent on the Government being re-elected in the upcoming Federal Election in May and will require the passage of relevant legislation through Parliament.